stevenlovegrove/Pangolin/README.md

 Pangolin python bindings are enabled via [pybind11](www.pybind11.com).
 These bindings can be used both standalone and from within Pangolin's drop-down console (press the back-tick key, `).

-To enable the bindings, you must checkout the pybind submodule and install the pybind11 python module:
+To enable the bindings, you must checkout the pybind submodule.
+To use pangolin in python, it's recommend to install a few other python packages too:

 ```
-sudo pip install pybind11
+sudo python -mpip install numpy pyopengl Pillow pybind11
 git submodule init && git submodule update
 ```